-9 The Nasdaq rules stress, however, that the board must still consider whether such compensation would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
+9 The Nasdaq rules stress, however, that the board must still consider whether such compensation would interfere with the director's exercise of independent judgment in carrying out director responsibilities.

 10 NYSE Listed Company Manual, Rules 303A.05 and 303A.07; Nasdaq Listing Rules 5605(c)(2)(a) and 5605(d)(2)(a).